 We launched in 2016, providing the first ever online TK/K-12 public school application portal for Oakland families.
-Now in our fourth year, we are excited to bring more improvements to the family experience.
-Creating a single application and timeline for charter public schools in 2016-2017 was our first step, and we hope that in future years we can find even more ways to make it easy for families to enroll their child in a great public school.
+Now in our eighth year, we are excited to bring more improvements to the family experience.
+Creating a single application and timeline for charter public schools in 2016-2017 was our first step, and we hope that in future years we can find even more ways to make it easy for families to enroll their child in a great public charter school.

-Staff, Steering Committee & Governing Board
+Staff, Governing Board, & Steering Committee

-Oakland Enrolls is overseen by a governing board, whose members are Luis Rodriguez, David Castillo, Akil Hollis and Dorothy Young (bios below).
+Oakland Enrolls is overseen by a governing board, whose members are Lisa Gibes de Gac, David Castillo, Dave Moore, Luis Rodriguez, and Hae-Sin Thomas (bios below).
 In addition, an independent steering committee advises on ensuring the organization fulfills its mission to Oakland families.

 Prior to this, she served in several roles throughout her tenure at 50CAN, a national education advocacy and policy nonprofit.
 As 50CAN’s Vice President of Strategy and External Relations, she managed organizational strategy, fundraising, and communications.
 Prior to working at 50CAN, she was a third grade teacher in The School District of Philadelphia through Teach For America.

 David lives in, works in, and is dedicated to his East Oakland Community.
 He’s a parent and former teacher who is deeply passionate about bringing high quality public education to all students.
 David is the current Principal at Leadership Public Schools in Oakland, CA. Leadership Public Schools is a public charter high school network that transforms educational outcomes for students that have been historically under-represented in college, empowering them for a range of college, career and community leadership options.